christensenacademy/christensen-academy/modules/beginning-java/challenges/alien-invasion.md

 ##Rubric
 * **Correct:** The game works as intended and is free of logic errors.
 * **Robust:** The game works in all circumstances, even if the user inputs "bad" values.
+* **Polished:**
-* **Polished:** The user interface is as nice as possible.
-The game is intuitive and easy to play.
+  * The user interface is as nice as possible.
+  * The game is intuitive and easy to play.
+  * Messages are highly customized (e.g., if only one tank was rolled, the message says "1 tank" instead of "1 tanks")